valerio-marra/mBayes/README.md

 To run the code you should use Mathematica 11; earlier version may show some incompatibilities.
 Do note move the Mathematica files from the relative folders.

-Start by opening the notebook "1-exploration.nb".
+Start by opening the notebook *1-exploration.nb*.
 There you should customize Section 2 (Glue code) and Section 3 (Parameter space and prior).
 Please read the comments for help.
-The result is automatically saved in the folder "results-chi2".
+The result is automatically saved in the folder *results-chi2*.

-Once the posterior has been explored, you should open "2-analysis.nb", rename the relevant variables and run everything.
-The plots and the other products are automatically saved in the folder "results-analysis".
+Once the posterior has been explored, you should open *2-analysis.nb*, rename the relevant variables and run everything.
+The plots and the other products are automatically saved in the folder *results-analysis*.

-"1-exploration.nb" and "2-analysis.nb" are distinct so that you may associate a different kernel to them and, for example, run "2-analysis.nb" while "1-exploration.nb" is busy doing something else.
+*1-exploration.nb* and *2-analysis.nb* are distinct so that you may associate a different kernel to them and, for example, run *2-analysis.nb* while *1-exploration.nb* is busy doing something else.

 I will put asap a video for a quick overview of **mBayes**' functionalities and workflow.